TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

                 "resolution": [int,int],        // Target image resolution
                 "lights": ["<name of a light>", ...]  // List of light sources "lod": int,             // Global level of detail number [0,...] where 0 has the highest resolution, OPTIONAL 0
+				"materialAssignments": {
 					"[mat:name1]": "<name of a material>",
 					"[mat:name2]": "<name of a material>",
 					....                    // Each material in the binary must be mapped to one of the above materials.
 											// A material can be used by multiple binray-materials.
+				},
+				"objectProperties": {
 					"[obj:name]": {         // OPTIONAL per object properties
 						"mask",             // Do not render this object (blacklisted) "lod": int,         // Use a specific LOD different/independent from global LOD
 						// More meta information
+					}
 				}
             }
             ...
         }